10 SEO Myths that Make You Look Stupid

 Content by itself without covering the appropriate topics and mentioning terms that are in demand won’t work.
 It must be very comprehensive by now to be able to compete at all.

-Additionally there is so much content out there that nobody will be able to see it without search engine optimization. after an initial phase of social media sharing at best.
+Additionally there is so much content out there that nobody will be able to see it without SEO.

-Other sites considered “social bookmarking” by those who spread this myth – like Reddit or StumbleUpon – never were about bookmarking in the first place.
+Other sites considered for “manual link building” by those who spread this myth – like Reddit or Quora – never were about link building in the first place.

 Back in 2006 I fell myself for that stupid misconception.
-I “bookmarked” my sites on Reddit and got banned right away.
+I “submitted” my sites on Reddit and got banned right away.

 Reddit is a social news community.
 Posting self-promotional off-topic material there is a surefire way to fail.